Chapter 31 : A Letter From Home

 Rose was clearly not going to get any sympathy from them, but after they’d both gotten over their amusement, they were interested in what her parents had actually said, so she showed them the letter.
 Neither seemed to think that she had much to worry about - her parents clearly weren’t about to disown her - though when she’d pointed out her father’s parting note about “asking around,” they did admit that it didn’t sound promising.

 By the time Albus climbed in through the portrait hole, she was feeling much calmer, though she was still decidedly grumpy when she greeted him.

 “What’d I do?” he asked.
 She shoved the letter across the table at him, and he skimmed it before looking back up.
-“I- er-”
+“Oh.
+Wait, you think I told?”

 She sighed.
 The irritation had largely gone out of her.
-“You mentioned it in a letter to your parents?”
+“You were really shady about the letter yesterday.
+I figured you’d mentioned it in a letter to them.”

-Scorpius, for his part, found the entire thing very funny, and wouldn’t stop gloating about how his parents’ reaction wasn’t anywhere near as embarrassing.
+Scorpius, for his part, found the entire thing very funny.
 He didn’t shut up until she’d grumpily threatened not to find time to see him around her upcoming Quidditch practices, and even then, she could tell that he was still exceedingly amused about the entire thing.

 “Wonder what he meant about ‘asking around,’ though,” Scorpius wondered out loud a few days later as he was walking her down the pitch.
 “Who is there to ask?”

 After another couple minutes of thinking about it, however, Scorpius stopped dead and buried his head in his hands.
 “Oh, hell.”